Nerfstudio: A Modular Framework for Neural Radiance Field Development: Experiments

-\textbf{Evaluation protocol.} In our ablation study, we utilize the Nerfstudio Dataset for evaluation.
+In our ablation study, we utilize the Nerfstudio Dataset for evaluation.
 Due to the complexity of the appearance embeddings and pose optimization modules, we adopt a test-time optimization procedure for the evaluation.
 Specifically, we employ Adam optimizers to optimize the evaluation camera poses.
 Once the camera poses are fixed, we randomly select either the left or right side of the evaluation image and optimize the appearance code as done in Martin et al.~\cite{martin2021nerf__nerfw}.
 Finally, with the optimized camera pose and appearance embedding, we compute PSNR, SSIM, and LPIPS.
 For these experiments, 10\% of the images chosen at equal intervals were used for evaluation.
+This is similar to MipNeRF-360~\cite{barron2022mip} but instead of 1 in every 8 consecutive frames, we use 1 in every $N * D$ where $N$ is the percentage and $D$ is the number of images in the captured dataset.
+We use $N = 0.1$.
 We will release this evaluation protocol so future work can run similar experiments.